-Compared to other industries, the financial services firms tend to place less weight on seniority in judging the readiness of employees for advancement.
-High performers can move ahead regardless of age, making this industry particularly attractive for ambitious young people in a hurry.
+Financial services firms tend to place less weight on seniority or experience when judging the readiness of an employee for advancement.
+High performers can move ahead regardless of age—a tendency that makes the industry particularly attractive for ambitious young people.

-Breaking into the financial services industry is slightly more challenging in the wake of the Global Financial Crisis, due to the consolidation of financial firms and the scaling back of traditional entry points such as financial advisor training programs and the renowned Goldman Sachs Junior Analyst Program.
-Nonetheless, financial internships are growing in importance as avenues to the best jobs in the industry, albeit through unpaid work with no guarantee of a future position.
+Breaking into the financial services industry is slightly more challenging in the wake of the Global Financial Crisis, due to the consolidation of financial firms and the scaling back of traditional entry points such as financial advisor training programs and Goldman Sachs Junior Analyst Program.
+As such, financial internships are growing in importance as avenues to the best jobs in the industry, albeit through unpaid work with no guarantee of a future position.

-A premium is placed on quick thinking, quick acting, and constant production of results.
-This can be trying for some people, exhilarating for others.
-The thin staffing and comparative lack of bureaucracy requires exceptionally hard work, focus and commitment to stay afloat, let alone to succeed.
-For those who do, however, the rewards are commensurately great.
+A premium is placed on fast thinking, fast acting, and constant production of results.
+This is unsustainable for most, but exhilarating and highly-rewarding for others.
+The thin staffing and comparative lack of bureaucracy inspires this hard work, focus, and commitment to staying afloat.

-As a general rule, the banking and insurance sectors of financial services tend to be rather more bureaucratic, more deeply staffed and less remunerative at all levels than firms whose principal lines of business are in (for example) securities brokerage (or financial advisory services), investment banking, securities trading, investment management (or money management), and/or securities research.
+As a general rule, the banking and insurance sectors of the financial services industry tend to be more bureaucratic, more deeply staffed, and less lucrative at all levels than firms whose principal lines of business are securities brokerage (or financial advisory services), investment banking, securities trading, investment management, and/or securities research.
 These latter types of firms include what is commonly called Wall Street.